-The table below summarizes the datasources and their implementation classes.
+The table given below summarizes the datasources and their implementation classes −

 Class JRResultSetDataSource craps a java.sql.ResultSet object.
 This is the most commonly used data source implementations when report data are extracted from a relational database.
 If a java.sql.Connection is passed to the engine instead, it executes first the related query and stores the returned java.sql.ResultSet object in a JRResultSetDataSource instance.

-In all the examples in this tutorial we have used JRBeanCollectionDataSource.
+In all the examples of this tutorial, we have used JRBeanCollectionDataSource.